testbook/beholdJS/README.md

 # To-do

-This project is far from finished, at it's current stage it is merely an exploration in the possibility of SSR rendering JS components without having to re-write it's logic in ,for example, PHP.
+This project is far from finished, at its current stage it is merely an exploration in the possibility of SSR rendering JS components without having to re-write its logic in ,for example, PHP.

 * expose caching ttl
 * support innerText